This is a content holder for the one-button emergency notification system.

 AI Summit 2026

-Please consider presenting at Bridgewater State University's "AI in Action: Building a Human-Centered Future," our third annual campus AI Summit on Wednesday, April 1, 2026.
-We invite engaging presentations for both in-person and online sessions that explore a wide range of viewpoints and experiences regarding the role of AI in higher education.
+Join us for Bridgewater State University's "AI in Action: Building a Human-Centered Future," our third annual campus AI Summit on Wednesday, April 1, 2026.
+Expect engaging presentations for both in-person and online sessions that explore a wide range of viewpoints and experiences regarding the role of AI in higher education.

 Featured Speakers